agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 Charles Cooley [@cooleyProgress1915] underlined that "pecuniary valuation," or economic valuation, is only possible because of the institutions that make such valuation possible [see also
-@rutherfordInstitutionalist2013, 58--59].
-Figure @fig-co-occurence
+@rutherfordInstitutionalist2013, 58--59]. @fig-co-occurence shows
-shows well the importance of "pecuniary" as a neighbor to "rational" and "rationality" in the first twenty years of the twentieth century.
+well the importance of "pecuniary" as a neighbor to "rational" and "rationality" in the first twenty years of the twentieth century.

 The centrality of institutionalist economists---as well as the